ShubhamDev021/TypescriptCourse/notes.md

 Generics allow you to create reusable components (functions, classes, interfaces) that work with different data types without losing type safety.

 Think of them as placeholders for types.

+## What are Enums?
+Enums let you define a set of named constants.
+They make your code more readable and maintainable.